Air fryers sold at Walmart, Target, Kohls recalled

 (WJW) – More than 300,000 air fryers sold at popular retail stores like Walmart, Target, and Kohls, are being recalled due to a potential burn hazard.

-According to the United States Consumer Product Safety Commission, Empower Brands is recalling two models of the PowerXL dual-basket air fryer.
+According to the United States Consumer Product Safety Commission (CPSC), Empower Brands is recalling two models of the PowerXL dual-basket air fryer after dozens of reported malfunctions.

-According to the alert, the plastic connector that can be used to combine two food baskets inside of the units can break during use and as a result, pose a burn hazard.
+The alert states that the plastic connector, which can be used to combine two food baskets inside of the units, can break during use and pose a burn hazard.

+Empower has received 41 reports of breakage and three reports of burns, according to the CPSC.

 The recall applies to air fryers labeled: PowerXL Dual-Basket Air Fryer models DUAF-005 and DUAF-10.